Trade directory · Peoria metro · Arizona

 Licensing Requirements

-Arizona requires R-42 Painting contractor license through ROC (Registrar of Contractors).
-Must pass business management exam and trade exam, provide financial statements, maintain $7,500 bond minimum.
-4 years experience required or combination of experience and education.
-License renewal every 2 years with continuing education requirements.
+Arizona requires no state contractor license for painting jobs under $1,000 total or $500 labor.
+Jobs exceeding these amounts require Arizona Registrar of Contractors (ROC) license.
+Must pass business and trade exams, provide financial statements, and maintain $5,000 bond minimum.
+License renewed every 2 years with continuing education requirements.

 §2